brianmaina2/HexSoftwares_Project_personal-portfolio/README.md

 Navigation: Smooth scrolling navigation bar linking to each section.
 Styling: Clean and professional layout with CSS gradients and shadows.

-Getting Started
 Prerequisites

-A web browser (e.g., Chrome, Firefox).
+A web browser (Chrome, Firefox).
-Optional: A code editor (e.g., Visual Studio Code) for modifications.
+A code editor (Visual Studio Code) for modifications.
 Git installed for cloning the repository.

 Installation

-Clone the repository:git clone git@github.com:brianmaina2/HexSoftwares_Project_personal-portfolio.git
+Cloned the repository:git clone git@github.com:brianmaina2/HexSoftwares_Project_personal-portfolio.git

 Navigate to the project folder:cd HexSoftwares_Project_personal-portfolio